 P type semiconductor

-- This ion cannot take part in the conduction because it is fixed in the crystal structure of semiconductor.
+cannot take part in the conduction because it is fixed in the crystal structure

 - Similarly, the N type semiconductor is formed by addition of donor type impurity atoms ( Antimony, Phosphorus, Arsenic ) to pure silicon / germanium crystals.